andergisomon/dumb-ina219/README.md

 # dumb-ina219
 A dumb INA219 driver for the Raspberry Pi, hastily made for a course project.
 Seems to work, YMMV.
+Tested on a Raspberry Pi 5.

 # Example